apache/httpcomponents-website/src/site/markdown/httpcomponents-core-4.4.x/index.md

 HttpCore Overview
 =================

+<span style="color:red">IMPORTANT: HttpCore 4 is at End of Life and is no longer being developed or supported.
+The users of HttpCore 4 are strongly encouraged to upgrade to HttpCore 5.</span>

 HttpCore is a set of low level HTTP transport components that can be used to build custom client and server side HTTP services with a minimal footprint.
 HttpCore supports two I/O models: blocking I/O model based on the classic Java I/O and non-blocking, event driven I/O model based on Java NIO.